Mark Ridley-Thomas

-Personal life and education
+Indicted on nineteen criminal counts in 2021, Ridley-Thomas was found guilty of seven of the charges on March 30, 2023, including conspiracy, bribery, honest services mail fraud, and four counts of honest services wire fraud "extracting special benefits for his son from USC while voting in support of motions and a contract sought by the university."
+On August 28, 2023, Ridley-Thomas was sentenced to 42 months in prison.

+Education and early career

 Ridley-Thomas is a graduate of Manual Arts High School in Los Angeles and earned a baccalaureate degree in Social Relations and a master's degree in Religious Studies from Immaculate Heart College.
 Ridley-Thomas went on to earn a Ph.D. in Social Ethics and Policy Analysis from the University of Southern California (1989).

-After a brief stint as a high-school teacher, Ridley-Thomas served for a decade as executive director of the Southern Christian Leadership Conference of Greater Los Angeles (1981–1991).
+After a brief stint as a high-school teacher, Ridley-Thomas was executive director of the Southern Christian Leadership Conference of Greater Los Angeles (1981–1991).
 During that period he also hosted a public affairs program on Pacifica Radio station KPFK-FM in Los Angeles.